We thought to ourselves: which one is most worth visiting?

 Where To Stay

-If you can spend longer at Plitvice Lakes and stay in the park for a couple of days, then here are some places to stay that come highly recommended by other travellers on Booking.com, Hotels.com and Airbnb:
+If you can spend longer at Plitvice Lakes and stay in the park for a couple of days, then here are some places to stay that come highly recommended by other travellers:

 Alternatively, we’d suggest staying in Split, so you can do both parks as separate day trips.
 You’ll also get the chance to see this popular city’s top sights and even do some island hopping as part of your Croatia itinerary.

-And here are a few other places with good ratings:
+Here are a few places with good ratings worth considering:

 If you want to leave the driving up to someone else then you can visit both national parks as day tours from places like Split, Trogir and Zadar.
 While Plitvice Lakes is also around two hours from Croatia’s capital, Zagreb.